Advantages of Bifacial Solar Panels

 What are Bifacial Panels?

-Certain residential structures like pergolas or ground-mounted systems, could benefit from bifacial solar panels.
-For most property owners, rooftop installations that incorporate solar panels that are bifacial won’t be practical.
-Instead panels that are raised and angled away from a mounting surface{ will|| can} permit light to reflect back onto the panels.
+Certain residential installations like pergolas and ground-mounted systems, could benefit from bifacial solar panels.
+For the majority of homeowners however, rooftop installations with bifacial solar panels won’t be feasible.
+Instead, panels that are raised and angled away from a mounting surface{ will|| can} let light reflect back into the panels.

 How does a Bifacial Solar Panels work?